 It’s hard to be in business.
 It’s even harder to manage business change.

 Near Boston, MA, there’s a company doing some very cool stuff.
 Hubspot is far and away the best one-stop-to-do-it-all Internet hosting and marketing resource I’ve seen, and I’ve looked at plenty.

 And I’m going to suggest you stay away from them.

 Last September and October, I flirted with moving Answer Guy Central to Hubspot.
-I spent some money, also spent a bunch of time with their people (great people, by the way).
+I spent some money, and also spent a bunch of time with their people (great people, by the way).
 I dug inside the way Hubspot works, and then I ran the other way.

 At the time, I promised a review of my experience with Hubspot.
 When I realized that I’d be beating them up for some pretty complicated reasons I became less than enthusiastic about it and that review slipped, and slipped, and slipped.
-Than a couple of weeks ago, Ramon Ray of Small Biz Technology asked me what I thought of Hubspot, and I’ve decided I need to clue you in.
+Then a couple of weeks ago, Ramon Ray of Small Biz Technology asked me what I thought of Hubspot, and I’ve decided I need to clue you in.